2026-07-25 · By Podnikio Team

 Sofia has grown into a real startup city.
 It has a low cost of living by European standards, a warm climate, and a tech-forward professional culture that has emerged over the last decade.
 Freelancers there tend to operate either as individual liberal professionals (свободна професия) or through a single-member company (EOOD), and the combination of low flat tax and a reasonable social contribution cap means that high earners keep a larger share of their income than almost anywhere else in the EU.

 Prague is the most liveable, by most measures.
 It has the best infrastructure, the most international community, and a long history of welcoming skilled migrants.
-The Czech system has more options than Bulgaria or Slovakia — four distinct methods for freelancers and a separate company structure — and that flexibility means you can optimise as your income grows and your situation changes.
+The Czech system has more options than Bulgaria or Slovakia — three distinct methods for freelancers and a separate company structure — and that flexibility means you can optimise as your income grows and your situation changes.

-The part nobody tells you
+The hard part

 Knowing the tax rates is the easy part.
 The hard part is actually executing the move: registering a company or trade licence in a foreign country, opening a local business bank account, finding an accountant who speaks your language, filing your first tax return in a system you have never used, and making sure your invoicing and payment flows actually work across borders.